The Trusted Kernel

 |---|---|---|---|

-| K-Refine | Separation, Replacement | — | Comprehension is Separation |
+| K-Refine | Separation, Replacement, Foundation | — | Depth-stratification over comprehension (Yanofsky 2003) |

-| K-Pos | Foundation, Separation | — | Berardi 1998 |
+| K-Pos | Foundation, Separation | — | Berardi 1998: non-positive recursion ⇒ ⊥; blocking proof uses ∈-induction (Foundation) |

-| K-Norm | Foundation, Replacement | κ_1 | Huber 2019 + transfinite induction |
+| K-Norm | Foundation, Replacement, Separation | κ_1 | Huber 2019 + K-FwAx side-condition; transfinite SN model lives in U_κ_1 |

-| K-FwAx | Pairing, Union, Separation | — | Prop-only side condition |
+| K-FwAx | Pairing, Union, Separation | — | Prop-only admission; Pairing+Union build the axiom set, Separation gates the body type |

-| K-Adj-Counit | Replacement | κ_1 | Same as Unit |
+| K-Adj-Counit | Replacement, Pairing, Union | κ_1 | α ⊣ ε counit (Diakrisis 108.T); same adjunction shape as Unit |

 4.1 The kernel-meta-soundness predicate

-…which walks every kernel rule's required_meta_theory() and
+predicate that walks every kernel rule's required_meta_theory()

 This predicate is the base discharge for the